 One of our primary goals is to provide a safe learning environment for all our students.
-Our school does not allow any person into the facility that is not a staff mapproval to be involved with students to have.
+Our school does not allow any person into the. facility that is not a staff member or volunteer who has had a record check and approval to be involved with students to have.
 "Unrestricted access" to children for whom that person is not the parent, guardian, or custodian.
 "Unrestricted access" means that a person has contact with a student or is directly responsible for student programming.